The Best AI Models for Academic Editing in 2026 — Claude, GPT & Gemini Compared

 Data security and where models are hosted

-All seven models — proprietary and open-source — are called from RevisePilot's U.S. backend (us-central1).
-Open-source models run on Google Cloud Vertex AI in U.S. regions via our enterprise tenant; proprietary models are accessed through each vendor's enterprise API.
+All four models are called from RevisePilot's U.S. backend (us-central1) via each vendor's enterprise commercial API (Anthropic, OpenAI, and Google).
 None of these models trains on your manuscript.
 All transit uses HTTPS, and storage is in GCS's U.S. multi-region bucket with encryption at rest.
 See our Privacy Policy for full detail.

 FAQ